Naomi Broady: Playing style

-Broady's big serve is the stand out feature of her game.
-Her tactic is to dominate opponents with her serve, making it impossible for them to break her, and then to try to get a break herself.
-Off the ground she uses a one-handed backhand which can be very powerful but also breaks down easily.
-During rallies, Naomi hits powerful flat groundstrokes off both wings.
-She can also hit slice shots when on the defensive.
-She will often try to approach the net and volley to avoid long rallies.
+Broady's big serve was the stand out feature of her game.
+Her tactic was to dominate opponents with her serve, making it impossible for them to break her, and then to try to get a break herself.
+Off the ground she used a one-handed backhand which could be very powerful but could also break down easily.
+During rallies, Broady hit powerful flat groundstrokes off both wings.
+She could also hit slice shots when on the defensive.
+She would often try to approach the net and volley to avoid long rallies.